slab/quill/_posts/2014-08-14-building-a-custom-module.md

 });
 </code></pre></div>

-And that's all there is to it!
-Let us know what you think of this guide or [Quill](http://www.twitter.com/quilljs).
+That's all there is to it!
+Stay tuned for more guides on common types of modules you can build.